TerryV8/click-count/docs/replication.md

 Full network connectivity between all machines in the cluster (public or private network is fine)

 - ## Objectives
+Install:
-Install a secure Kubernetes cluster on your machines Install a pod network on the cluster so that application components (pods) can talk to each other Install a sample microservices application (a socks shop) on the cluster
+_ a secure Kubernetes cluster on your machines
+_ a pod network on the cluster so that application components (pods) can talk to each other _ a sample microservices application (a socks shop) on the cluster

-# Setting up
+# Setting up the Kubernetes cluster
-- ## (1/4) Installing kubelet and kubeadm on your hosts You will install the following packages on all the machines:
+- ## (1/4) Installing kubelet and kubeadm on your hosts You are going to install the following packages on all the machines:

 _ docker: the container runtime, which Kubernetes depends on. v1.11.2 is recommended, but v1.10.3 and v1.12.1 are known to work as well.
 _ kubelet: the most core component of Kubernetes.
 It runs on all of the machines in your cluster and does things like starting pods and containers.